 In graduate school, I worked at Intel on the Assembly Test Technology Development team.
 I worked on a metrology tool issue that I was lucky enough to own (with help, of course).
-I worked in a lab doing sensor characterization on a C++ platform, used Octave to develop algorithms, and helped to trasnfer the solutions to the supplier of the machine.
+I started in a lab doing sensor characterization on a C++ platform, used Octave to develop metrology algorithms from the sensor data, and helped to transfer the solutions to the tool supplier.
+After I left, the process I created was officially rolled out to Intel's high-volume manufacturing line.

 This isn't a real picture of the machine of course.
 But it shows a general idea of how metrology is used and has some similarities (and a lot of differences) to the machine I worked on.
 Source: https://metrology.news/laser-profile-scanners-cutting-edge-performance-improves-production-quality-and-performance/